skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 orcish or goblin slaves, who were sent to do the most dangerous or back-breaking labor.
 Others were elves who were guilty of some crime according to elven law, and had been sentenced to work within the mountain as punishment.
-Some were also of halfling and Gnomish kind, although their numbers were always few.
+Some were also of halfling and gnomish kind, although their numbers were always few.
 Of all the workers, humans were both the most numerous and useful.
-They were intelligent and strong, and did not hate the underworld as the elves and Gnomes do.
+They were intelligent and strong, and did not hate the underworld as the elves and gnomes do.
 They came closest to the skill of the dwarves in mine-work, and ever they strove greedily for the richest loads.